HaikuTeam/animator/QA.md

-Text selection doesn't keep appearing/reappearing as I type in an expression field Choosing an expression autocomplete entry doesn't obliterate the part of text I've just typed I can change the name of a state used by an expression, and an error will indicate the orphaned identifier Rapidly transforming Percy in multiple ways (move, rotate, scale) doesn't exhibit any lag/pauses/jank The $user.mouse.y position is calculated correctly with respect to the share page artboard box The $user.mouse.y position is calculated correctly when the stage has been zoomed/panned
+Text selection doesn't keep appearing/reappearing as I type in an expression field Choosing an expression autocomplete entry doesn't obliterate the part of text I've just typed I can change the name of a state used by an expression, and an error will indicate the orphaned identifier If I have an expression bound to time or interactivity, this continues to work even if playback is paused Rapidly transforming Percy in multiple ways (move, rotate, scale) doesn't exhibit any lag/pauses/jank The $user.mouse.y position is calculated correctly with respect to the share page artboard box The $user.mouse.y position is calculated correctly when the stage has been zoomed/panned